Follow the Customer Order to Quality

 The most basic customer experience begins with placing an order and finishes on delivery.
 If the product has an after market service requirement, then the service you provide will include your returns and/or service procedures.
 A less obvious part of the customer experience happens before the order is placed – it is how they find out about your product.

-Let’s go through a simple example where a customer first finds out about ACME Pty Ltd’s products and makes some enquiries before placing an order.
+Let’s go through a simple example where a customer first finds out about a company's products and makes some enquiries before placing an order.
+(It's a bit more involved than just 'pick it, pack it, ship it'!)

 - Initial enquiry (phone, email, visit to website) and follow up with a quote (what information is recorded / how is pricing formulated / what forms are used?).